teodorlu/iki/README.md

 ## Want to help?

 1. Consider pursuing something you're interested in, and sharing that journey online.
-2. If 1. is too vague and you want something more specific , read [Friendly Ambitious Nerd] and [Introspect] , then revisit 1.
+2. If 1. is too vague and you want something more specific, read [Friendly Ambitious Nerd] and [Introspect], then revisit 1.
 3. A [Babashka pod] for [Pandoc].
 4. Dig into the [play.teod.eu source] to understand the page-oriented information model.
    Then consider making your own idea playground to support your aesthetic.